Stapleton1/ToonTanks/README.md

 # ToonTanks

-This project if part of the Unreal Engine C++  Learn C++ and Make Video Games" course.
+This project if part of the Unreal Engine Learn C++ and Make Video Games" course.